lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-05-07-github-pages-blog-posting-environment.md

 ### Code Editor - ACode

 Obsidian is a strong markdown editor but except for some types of files including markdown (`.md`), vanilla obsidian cannot edit such files.
 So I am using different application **ACode** to edit HTML, CSS and JS files.
 There are a bunch of code editors with similarly powerful, but I prefer ACode because it is one of a handful of options featuring file tree display.
+Free version is bit messy to use due to the ads, which you can mitigate by activating paid version.
+For me it was worthwhile to activate by paying a bit.

 ## Git